 The 1NE Watershed drains 2,150-acres of northeast Minneapolis and southern Columbia Heights into the Mississippi River.
 The northern and eastern portions of the watershed drain toward, and through, Columbia Park (which includes Columbia Golf Course).
 From there, the stormwater flows west, in a large pipe, toward the Mississippi River.
 A low-spot on the landscape, Columbia Golf Course once contained historic Lake Sandy and remains a natural spot for water to accumulate.

 The completion of detailed stormwater models and installation of two additional monitoring locations in the 1NE Watershed, in 2015, provided the MWMO significant tools for use in planning and prioritizing improvements within the area.
-These considerations, along with upcoming City of Minneapolis street projects (providing easier access to the underlying infrastructure) and MPRB park planning efforts make the 1NE Watershed a priority location for MWMO capital project planning and provide a unique opportunity to fold project outcomes into the capital project planning of our partners.
+These considerations, along with City of Minneapolis street projects (providing easier access to the underlying infrastructure) and MPRB park planning efforts made the 1NE Watershed a priority location for MWMO capital project planning and provided a unique opportunity to fold project outcomes into the capital project planning of our partners.

 Project Planning and Implementation

 In 2016, the MWMO approached the City of Minneapolis and Minneapolis Park and Recreation Board (MPRB) and asked them to partner with us on this effort.
 The first task was to clearly define each partners’ goals (in terms of watershed management) for the area, noting where those goals overlapped and where they diverged.
-The partners agreed that overarching themes for our work in the 1NE Watershed are: increased flood resiliency, reduced pollutant loading to the Mississippi River and improved ecological function.
+The partners agreed that overarching themes for our work in the 1NE Watershed include increased flood resiliency, reduced pollutant loading to the Mississippi River, and improved ecological function.

 The first phase of planning started in 2017, when the MWMO hired SRF Consulting and Applied Ecological Services to assist the project partners in developing and vetting stormwater management and ecological improvement scenarios for the watershed.
-Work performed under this effort focused on solutions that reduce flood impacts, improve water quality, and have the potential to be constructed by 2022.
+Work performed under this effort focused on solutions that would reduce flood impacts, improve water quality, and have the potential to be constructed by 2022.
 Strategies to improve ecological function were layered into the solutions developed as part of this effort.

 The southern portion of the focus area is the site of historic Lake Sandy and other wetland features.
 This area has a high groundwater table and the potential for significant groundwater-surface water interactions.
 Given the lack of information on this area’s groundwater, design solutions were further focused on infrastructure improvements in the northern half of the study area.
 It was determined that solutions in the southern portion of the watershed would be addressed under a future study, once additional data is gathered.

 Phase one of the 1NE Watershed Stormwater Management Planning and Preliminary Design study was completed in the summer of 2018.
 Results of this effort include the identification of broad opportunities for improvements across the 1NE Watershed.
 Conceptual designs were developed for those projects that were shown to result in significant improvements and advanced the stated goals of the project partners.
-Projects include modifications to the City’s stormwater infrastructure in the north-central and northeastern parts of the watershed, the addition of regional stormwater best management practices in Columbia Park and Columbia Golf Course, and the integration of distributed green infrastructure within the northern and eastern half of the watershed.
+Projects include modifications to the City’s stormwater infrastructure in the north-central and northeastern parts of the watershed, the addition of regional stormwater best management practices in Columbia Park and Columbia Golf Course, and the integration of green infrastructure within the northern and eastern half of the watershed.

 To date, three of these projects have been prioritized and are moving forward, with the goal of implementation by the end of 2021.